history

 Jones’s ‘Mechanical Typographer’ – 1853

-This typewriter went into production, with 130 being made before the entire factory was destroyed by fire.
-There are just two known to have survived, including Jones’s own prototype machine which is in the Dietz Collection at the Milwaukee Public Museum and one other which is in a private collection.
+The typewriter did go into production, with approximately 130 units manufactured before a fire destroyed the entire factory.
+Only two examples are known to survive: Jones’s original prototype, now in the Dietz Collection at the Milwaukee Public Museum, and another in a private collection.

 Photograph of the Hansen Writing Ball Typewriter.